bitbankinc/bitbank-api-docs/errors.md

 - `70021` Limit order price is over the threshold.
 - `70022` Stop limit order has been temporarily restricted.
 - `70023` Stop order has been temporarily restricted.
+- `70024` Long open order has been temporarily restricted.
+- `70025` Short open order has been temporarily restricted.
+- `70026` Order has been temporarily restricted.